michaelpaig/beer-avg-prediction/README.md

 #### Description
 The goal was to see if I could predict the average rating of a beer on beeradvocate.com using linear regression models without having taste, look, and smell of the beer as my features.
-I was able to get a R2 score of .619 with a simple linear regression.
+I was able to get a R2 score of .619 with a simple linear regression model.

 #### Data Source
 www.beeradvocate.com